-The Business Leadership Forum to Target the Impact of Depression in the Workplace is guided by senior HR and corporate health and medical executives from major European employers alongside international organisations working on health, labour and employment issues.
-Together the Forum will recommend concrete tools and resources that will enable HR professionals:
+The Business Leadership Forum to Target the Impact of Depression in the Workplace is guided by senior business and medical executives from major European employers alongside international organisations working on health, labour and employment issues.
+Together the Forum will recommend concrete tools and resources that will enable businesses to:

 Today’s global economy puts a premium on cerebral, or brain, skills.
 Depression attacks cognition, for example the ability to make decisions, remember things and concentrate.
 Workers experience cognitive symptoms up to 94% of the time during an episode of depression, affecting quality of life and the ability to function professionally and socially.1

 Depression presents a significant burden on the workplace: